All About Southern Cooking

 Southern cooking is divided into several cooking styles based on the different regions of the South.

-Before we dive into Southern Cooking’s history, let’s look into regional Southern cuisines that have helped shape Southern Cooking: Appalachia, Creole, Cajun, Soul Food, Low Country, Gullah, and Floribbean.
+Before we dive into the history of Southern foods, let’s look into regional Southern cuisines that have helped shape Southern Cooking: Appalachia, Creole, Cajun, Soul Food, Low Country, Gullah, and Floribbean.

 Common Types of Southern Cooking Cuisines

 Appalachia: Southern Appalachian cooking refers to the central part of the Appalachian mountains, which spans several Southern states.
-This cuisine is authentic farm-to-table, hearty and homegrown.
+Think authentic farm-to-table, hearty and homegrown!
 The mountains provide ample foraging and wild game like rabbits, wild turkeys, and venison, along with herbs, berries, ramps, sumac, and sorghum.
 Popular Appalachian recipes use home-canned ingredients preserved during their peak season.
 Chili beans, chow chow, berry cobblers, biscuits & gravy, and chicken and dumplings are all said to originate from Appalachia.

 Creole: Bring on the bread pudding, crawfish etouffee, and gumbo!
 Creole cooking originated in Louisiana and utilizes cooking techniques from France and Spain.
 This cuisine uses spicy seasoning combinations passed down from Native Americans and African cultures to create savory meals.
 The “holy trinity” (onions, celery, and bell peppers) makes an appearance in many flavorful Creole dishes.